DevOps, SecOps, OpSec, DevSecOps, NoOps

 They all actually mean for improving the security of your development and deployment of products

-The push to incorporate security into the DevOps workflow has led to the DevSecOps generation, a concept that is starting to take off as companies begin to understand that by implementing automated security tools and retraining your developers on how to think about secure practices for building their products, and including security pros throughout the development lifecycle they can cover most of the necessary ground to attain meaningful security.
+The push to incorporate security into the DevOps workflow has led to the DevSecOps generation.
+DevSecOps is a concept that is starting to take off as companies begin to understand that by implementing automated security tools, retraining developers on how to think about secure practices when building their products, and including security pros throughout the development lifecycle, they can cover most of the necessary ground to attain meaningful security.

-Many organizations rely heavily on periodic application audits to comply with common standards like OWASP, PCI, CVE, CVL, & industry-specific compliance, etc.
+Many organizations rely heavily on periodic application audits to comply with common standards like OWASP, PCI, CVE, CVL, and industry-specific compliance, etc.

-Some organizations also use outdated static code analysis tools which only look for code flaws and common injection attack scenarios, but they completely miss out on stored injection attacks and business logic vulnerabilities which requires interacting with the live application and then performing these analyses.
+Some organizations also use outdated static code analysis tools, which only look for code flaws and common injection attack scenarios.
+However, they completely miss stored injection attacks and business logic vulnerabilities, which require interacting with the live application and then performing these analyses.

 On the other hand, Ops have grown accustomed to speed.
 Having finally come together with the developers to push software through the CI/CD pipeline faster, they have no intention of slowing down now.
 Add to this the fact that the scale of their workload has increased considerably.

 Understandably, even if your developers and operations do put a value on security, they are not security people by training, and it has not been on their own internal checklist.